The Cleveland Indians sometimes have to look beyond the normal scope in order to find franchise cornerstone-type players due to budgetary restraints.

 As a small-market team, the Cleveland Indians, especially under the Mark Shapiro era, were desperate to find talent anywhere and everywhere they could.
 While the farm system is down below the standards it was at in 2020, it’s still stocked full of high-end talent.
 That wasn’t the case for the Mark Shapiro years.

-The Indians had a terrible farm system, filled with washed out prospects, bad picks and players who never met their potential.
+The Indians had a terrible farm system, filled with washed-out prospects, bad picks, and players who never met their potential.
 Due to this, the team had to look for starters and cornerstone players anywhere they could, even off of the scrap heap.
 Sometimes that worked, see Michael Bradley.
-Other times that failed, see the eight names below.
+For other times that failed, see the eight names below.